 - One 1-inch piece of ginger, peeled, cut into thin matchstick-sized pieces

-- Juice of 1 lime (or 2 tablespoons lime juice)
+- Juice of 1 lime (or 2 tbsp. lime juice)

 - 1 Serrano chile (mild) or 3 Thai chiles (hot), depending on your spice preference

 - Combine sugar and 1/2 cup hot water.
 When sugar is fully dissolved, add ginger.
 Let cool for at least 15 minutes.

 - Bring chicken, stock, shallots, and garlic to a boil in a medium stock pot.
 Reduce heat and simmer until chicken is cooked through, approximately 20 minutes.
 Discard shallots.
 Transfer chicken to cutting board and cool.
 Shred chicken once cooled.

 - Bring stock mixture back to a boil and add rice.
 Reduce heat and simmer, stirring regularly, until rice is tender (approximately 25-30 minutes).

 - Add shredded chicken, lime juice and soy sauce back to stock pot once rice has cooked.
 Optionally add salt, pepper, and/or more soy sauce per your preferences.

 - Prepare the soup toppers.
 Remove ginger from the sugar water and place in small dish.
 Chop scallions finely and place in a small dish.
 Cut up the chile of your choice (Serrano for those who like mild, Thai chiles for those who like it hot) and place in a small dish.
 Using a mortar and pestle or a rolling pin, crush Spanish peanuts and place in a small dish.
 Place all dishes on the table so diners can customize their soup to their liking.